Phextod/eve-memory-reader/README.md

 * Added handling for PyColor and float data types
 * Fixed crash on fitting window
 * Added a special case for reading the child nodes of ButtonGroup type nodes
+* Added handling for Bunch type (only to read "htmlstr")
+* Fixed memory leaks

 ---